-The Regulatory Framework govern our academic awards with the aim of maintaining high standards and with the student experience in mind.
-Your attention is drawn specifically to the Student Code of Discipline in Regulation 5 which sets out what constitutes misconduct and the consequences of this.
+The Regulatory Framework governs our academic awards with the aim of maintaining high standards and with the student experience in mind.
+Your attention is drawn specifically to the Student Code of Discipline in Chapter 5 which sets out what constitutes misconduct and the consequences of this.
 We publish our Regulatory Framework with a summary of all changes at the start of each academic year.
 Students will be bound by the Regulatory Framework approved by Senate for implementation during the session in which the student is enrolled.
 However, we follow the principle that while occasional change is sometimes needed, no student should be put in an unfair position by changes made midway through a programme of study.
 Where this would happen we will undertake an impact assessment and put in place suitable measures to address the impact on particular groups of students that may be affected.

 We take decisions in good faith on the basis of the statements you have made in your application for admission.
 If we find out that you have made a false statement or significant information has been left out of your application form, we may withdraw or amend our offer, or terminate your enrolment at the University, whichever is appropriate in the circumstances.
-You should also refer to our Criminal Convictions and Charges Procedure for some additional information on this.
+You should also refer to section 13 of these Terms for some additional information on this.

-Our Student Experience Policy Statement sets out the approach to how the staff and students of the University will work in partnership to build an excellent student experience and enhance opportunities for students to achieve success.
-As a student of the University you are expected to meet the responsibilities set out for our students in our Student Experience Policy Statement.
+Our Learning, Teaching and Student Success Policy Statement sets out the approach to how the staff and students of the University will work in partnership to build an excellent student experience and enhance opportunities for students to achieve success.
+As a student of the University you are expected to meet the responsibilities set out for our students in our Learning, Teaching and Student Success Policy Statement.
 An important part of this is making sure you regularly participate in timetabled on-campus and online teaching sessions, asynchronous online learning activities, course-related learning resources, and complete assessments and submit these on time.
-You can find out more about what is expected in our Academic Attendance and Engagement Procedure.
+You can find out more about what is expected in our Student Attendance and Engagement Procedure.